richross/richross/README.md

 - 👋 Hi, I’m @richross
-- 👀 I’m interested in Azure, .NET and DevOps
+- 👀 I’m interested in Azure, .NET Core, .NET MAUI and DevOps
-- 🌱 I’m currently learning .NET MAUI
+- 🌱 I’m currently learning Power Platform
 - 💞️ I’m looking to collaborate on Mixed Reality and Unity
 - 📫 You can reach me on [twitter](https://twitter.com/rich_ross) or [LinkedIn](https://www.linkedin.com/in/rrossmsft/)
 <!---